pewpewlive/ppl-i18n/README.md

 * Keep the `%s` as they later get replaced by some other text.
 * Try to have have the translations be approximately the same length as the english text.
 * Don't hesitate the reword the text in order to better fit the language.
+* In order to reduce merge conflicts, avoid working on a single pull request for multiple days.
+It's better if you create one pull request per day.
 ## Adding new languages
 If you want to add support for a new language, create a github Issue so that we can discuss the feasibility.